houseabsolute/catalauncher/README.md

 This container is run with quite a bit of access to the host system in order to make video and sound work.
 I'm using Docker primarily for convenience rather than isolation.
-Notably, docker is run with access to the following files/directories/env vars on the host system:
+Notably, the container is run with access to the following files/directories/env vars on the host system:

 * `/etc/machine-id`
 * `/run/user/$USER_ID/pulse`